Texts | Christofer Sandin

 HTML and CSS are both extraordinarily relaxed and forgiving.

 This does not mean you have to be sloppy and lazy.
+Fault-tolerant systems are a backup with robustness built in.
+That is not an excuse to “don’t bother.”

 Think of it this way.
 It’s nice to know that you can walk with your shoelaces untied.
 It’s great that it works, and occasionally, when you forget to tie your shoes, you benefit from that.
 Still, it’s a good idea to tie your shoes when you put them on.

-Write strict HTML, lint your CSS, and compile your JavaScript to up your game.
+Therefore, write strict HTML, lint your CSS, and compile your JavaScript to up your game.
 Don’t rely on fault tolerance to fix your code.
 You win in the long run.